egateri/AkanNameGenerator/README.md

    - Access the **[Live link](https://egateri.github.io/AkanNameGenerator/)** on your favourite browser
    - Follow the steps by inputting your birthday and choosing your gender on the web form
    - Click _Submit_ button on the web form to get your Akan Name
    - Repeat steps with wrong data types and data out of range for negative test cases
-   - Test with Mobile and desktop (smallest to the largest) to observe the web media effects
+   - Test with Mobile and desktop devices (smallest to the largest) to observe the web media effects

 2. To observe the execution of the Java script
    - Access the **[Live link](https://egateri.github.io/AkanNameGenerator/)** preferably from Chrome browser
    - Right click anywhere on the browser while on the Home page (Landing page)
    - Choose _Inspect_ option
    - Navigate to the _Console_ tab
    - Follow the steps by inputting your birthday and choosing your gender
    - As you click the _submit_ button you should observe the execution of javascript on the web _Console_
-   - Repeat steps with wrong data types, missing entries and data out range for negative test cases
+   - Repeat steps with wrong data types, missing entries and data out of range for negative test cases

 3. To develop a similar web application or make improvements
     - Ensure you have installed [google chrome](https://www.google.com/chrome/) browser